Enemies of Evangelism 8

 I sat there stunned in my seat.
 I was not stunned by the number but by the assertion that all of this was done carefully.
 The pastor was either lying or ignorant of how it really went down.
 I choose to believe the latter.
 Did those people – whom I never saw before and would never see again – hear the Gospel?
 Yes.
 The preaching was plain and clear.
 But the service was mass chaos, there was zero actual conversational give-and-take to ensure understanding, and the mass assent was primed and impersonal.

-I have literally seen soul winners place their feet inside a foot-in-the-doordoor so as to prevent the homeowner from closing it.
+I have literally seen soul winners place their feet inside a door so as to prevent the homeowner from closing it.
 I have seen others simply read a tract word for word with no effort to ensure an adequate understanding.
 I have heard soul winners flail around their New Testament hunting for the next verse with no plan or apparent organized method behind their madness.
 I have heard soul winners complain that it took the ungodly sum of fifteen minutes in order to get a crowd of teenagers to pray.

 Is it any wonder that independent Baptists are routinely attacked for these things?